vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 That's a lot of complexity and cost to evaluate a model online, but now we can relax?
-Wait, our PM now wants to introduce [news article recommendations](https://docs.vespa.ai/en/tutorials/news-4-embeddings.html) for the home page, and the ML team is planning on using embeddins for this project.
+Wait, our PM now wants to introduce [news article recommendations](https://docs.vespa.ai/en/tutorials/news-4-embeddings.html) for the home page, and the ML team is planning on using embeddings for this project.
 We also hear they are discussing a related articles feature, where for each article, one can suggest related articles.
 At the end of the year, we will face the challenge of maintaining and operating three different embedding-based use cases.
 There must be a better way?
 What if we could somehow re-use the embeddings for multiple